cyberark/conjur-service-broker/README.md

 ### Installing the Conjur Buildpack

-The Conjur Buildpack uses [Summon](https://cyberark.github.io/summon/) to load secrets into the environment of CF-deployed applications using the app's `secrets.yml` file.
+The Conjur Buildpack uses a lightweight Go binary based on [Summon](https://cyberark.github.io/summon/) to load secrets into the environment of CF-deployed applications using the app's `secrets.yml` file.

 For instructions on installing and using the Conjur Buildpack, please [see the Conjur Buildpack documentation](https://github.com/cyberark/cloudfoundry-conjur-buildpack).